Cosmic Armchair: History

 and they were listed in Singapore newspaper TODAY as one of "Singapore’s electronic music makers".

 As part of the Electric Avenue series of concerts also featuring other Singapore electronic musicians like weish, Cosmic Armchair performed two sets at The Esplanade Outdoor Theatre on 11 April 2014.

 Alfa Matrix released Cosmic Armchair's third EP We are watching in 2014, and their fourth EP I Don't Belong Here in 2015.
 The 2015 EP was described as "a sound that comes close to Robyn or La Roux.
 Catchy electro with a house beat!
-I Do not Belong Here is a catchy ,and with the right mix this could be a club hit."
+I Do not Belong Here is a catchy, and with the right mix this could be a club hit."

-The duo performed Digital Dondang Sayang featuring Pantun composed by Ben's Peranakan greatgrandfather, at NUS Baba House NUS Arts Festival in March 2016.
+The duo performed Digital Dondang Sayang featuring Pantun composed by Ben's Peranakan great-grandfather, at NUS Baba House NUS Arts Festival in March 2016.

 In November 2016, the duo visited Japan to perform songs from upcoming album at EBISU BATICA, Tokyo and at Treasure River Book Cafe, Chiba, Japan.

 In 2017, they released first Album Contact from Alfa Matrix.
 One reviewer described it as containing "all the best attributes that Cosmic Armchair have represented all these years viz. an authentic channeling of 80s synthpop, now commonly called “synthwave”.
 Not that Contact is purely retro in scope as there are sufficient modern EDM elements to keep the younger listeners interested."

 They were named one of the ”10 Highlights of Past Baybeats that We’ll Never Ever Forget” on Baybeats blog in 2017.

 In 2018 they were commissioned by The Esplanade to produce The Sight of Sound, performing original electronic songs while generating live animated images from different characteristics of their music, and inviting the audience to participate in the creative process by creating collaborative artworks inspired by the music.

 Psy'Aviah engaged them to remix another song, Hold On, for the 2019 album Soul Searching.

+In 2022 their song 'Bleed' was released as "an exclusive 19-track label CD compilation in the April 2022 issue of the unique Gothic magazine" in order to "celebrate 20 years of Alfa Matrix and over 30 years of collaboration in mutual respect and care".

+The Electrozombies blog review described Bleed as "classic, melancholic atmosphere.
+Soundwise with a lot of sad piano and strings and of course rain sounds in the background.
+The opening is so classic that it could be from L'âme Immortelle."

+In 2023, Cosmic Armchair performed at The Esplanade, Singapore, as part of the Red Dot August festival.